 Finally, the time has come!
-After years of development, numerous prototypes, and on-site simulations, our sensor was ready for its real job at the beginning of the year: to support the cultivation of spirulina and other microalgae at our facilities.
-For its first field deployment, however, it didn’t visit Kenya, where our three previous spirulina farms are located, but Morocco in Western Sahara!
+After years of development, numerous prototypes and on-site simulations, our sensor was ready for its real job at the turn of the year: supporting the cultivation of spirulina and other microalgae at our facilities.
+For his first field trip, however, he did not go to Kenya, where our three previous spirulina farms are located, but to Morocco in the Western Sahara!

-Together with David, co-founder of Viride, and our two developers Stefan and Florian, our sensor left for Western Sahara on January 7.
-Viride and ProTerra are located on the Atlantic coast near Dakhla.
-The sensor was to spend the next few days floating in a Dunaliela basin and undergo various tests there.
-The parameters to be measured by our sensor include the pH value, the temperature, and the salinity of the water in the basin, as well as the prevailing algae concentration.
-Since it is to be permanently installed floating in the algae pool, the self-sufficient energy supply and reliable data storage and transmission to our data servers also had to be tested.
+Together with David, Co-Founder of Viride, and our two developers Stefan and Flonnie, our sensor left for Western Sahara on January 7.
+Viride and ProTerra are located there on the Atlantic coast near Dakhla.
+There, the sensor was to spend the next few days floating in a Dunaliella tank and undergo various tests.
+The parameters that our sensor is designed to measure include the pH, temperature and salinity of the water in the tank, as well as the prevailing algae concentration.
+Since it is to be permanently installed floating in the algae pool, the self-sufficient energy supply as well as the reliable data storage and transmission to our data servers also had to be tested.

-The most important point first: The sensor floats, is leak-proof and the electronics work perfectly even after several days!
-In addition, the sunlight is sufficient to supply it with enough energy, and the data transmission works.
-Our sensor has collected many measured values over several days, which look promising and are currently being analyzed in more detail here in Regensburg.
+Most important point first: The sensor floats, is tight and the electronics work perfectly even after several days!
+In addition, solar radiation is sufficient to supply it with enough energy and data transmission works.
+Our sensor has now collected many measured values over several days, which look very promising and are currently being analyzed in more detail here in Regensburg.
 While our two developers have already arrived back in cold Germany, our sensor is still swimming in its algae pool near Dakhla, enjoying the sun and continuing to measure…

-If you want to read more about our two partners, please have a look at their websites:
+If you want to read even more about our two partners, check out their websites: